List, View, and Find Hard Disk Names in Linux

 lsblk command

 This command supports many options and arguments.
-You can use them as per your requirement to customize the output or get specific information.
+You can use them per your requirement to customize the output or get specific information.
 For example, you can use the -f option to view information about the file system used on partitions and disks.

 lsblk command with f option